The Watercolour Course with Jane Ward

 Brushes

 Brushes and Pencils A couple of good brushes are all that you need to start Watercolour painting.
 Brushes come in many different hairs Sable, Goat, Kolinsky Sable and man made.
 There are many different shapes Flat, Round, Rigger and Fan to name a few.
 Watercolour brushes come in many sizes from 00 to Size 25.
-2B Pencils are ideal for a watercolour sketch and range up to 9B.
-Watercolour pencils come in many colours and can be used in a watercolour sketching and are great for quick outdoor work.

 Series 401 Pointed Sable Mix size 8 short handle